-Vehicle safety is a big topic with a wide range of considerations.
+Vehicle, passenger, and driver safety is a big topic with a wide range of considerations.
 Make yourself aware of the factors in your own mobile installation that could become problems while you're at the wheel.
-Install your KX3 accordingly.
+Install and operate your KX3 accordingly.
 If you're planning a new car/SUV/truck/RV purchase and also would like a KX3 mobile installation in it, survey the interior, electrical system, cable runs and raceways, and vehicle construction before signing on the dotted line.
 You may want to discuss mounting and cabling arrangements with the dealer's technical staff beforehand.